Goodwill Industries

-In 1902, the Reverend Edgar J. Helms of Morgan Methodist Chapel in Boston started Goodwill as part of his ministry.
-Helms and his congregation collected used household goods and clothing being discarded in wealthier areas of the city, then trained and hired the unemployed or impoverished to mend and repair them.
-The products were then redistributed to those in need or were given to the needy people who helped repair them.

-In 1915, Helms hosted a visit to Morgan Memorial by representatives of a workshop mission in Brooklyn, NY so they could learn the innovative programs and operating techniques of the "Morgan Memorial Cooperative Industries and Stores, Inc." Helms was subsequently invited to visit New York.
-Out of these exchanges came Brooklyn's willingness to adopt and adapt the Morgan Memorial's way of doing things, while Helms was persuaded Brooklyn's name for its workshop, "Goodwill Industries", was preferable to the Morgan Memorial name.
-Thus was officially born Morgan Memorial Goodwill Industries, plus Brooklyn's interest and ties, this became the foundation on which Goodwill Industries was to be built as an international movement.
+In 1902, the Reverend Edgar J. Helms of Morgan Methodist Chapel in Boston started a business called Morgan Memorial part of his ministry.
+Helms and his congregation collected used or discarded household goods and clothing from wealthier areas of the city, then trained and hired the unemployed or impoverished to mend and repair them.
+The products were then redistributed to those in need or kept by those who helped repair them.
+In 1915, Helms had representatives of a workshop mission in Brooklyn, NY visit the facility so they could learn the innovative programs and operating techniques of the company.
+Helms was subsequently invited to visit the representatives’ facility.
+Out of these exchanges came Brooklyn's willingness to adopt and adapt the Morgan Memorial's way of doing things, while Helms was persuaded that "Goodwill Industries”, the name for Brooklyn's workshop, was preferable to the Morgan Memorial name.
+Morgan Memorial Goodwill Industries was created.
+Along with Brooklyn's interest and ties, this became the foundation on which Goodwill Industries was to be built as an international movement.
 Goodwill has become an international nonprofit organization that, as of 2016, takes in more than $4.8 billion in annual revenue and provides more than 300,000 people with job training and community services each year.
+In 1999, George Kessinger, the head of Goodwill of Orange County during this time, started shopgoodwill.org.